 What are Normal VO2max Values?

-The table below displays standard VO2max classification ranges for both men and women.
+The tables below display standard VO2max classification ranges for women and men.

 |20 - 29||≤ 35||36 - 39||40 - 43||44 - 49||50+|

 |30 - 39||≤ 33||34 - 36||37 - 40||41 - 45||46+|

 |40 - 49||≤ 31||32 - 34||35 - 38||39 - 44||45+|

 |50 - 59||≤ 24||25 - 28||29 - 30||31 - 34||35+|